patrykkrol98/weather-app/README.md

 Project is: _in progress_

 ## Room for Improvement
-The next step in development is adding the ability to identify users by logging in
+The next step in development is adding some favourite places to watchlist and so on..

-Room for improvement:
-- JWT Authentication

-To do:
-- adding up the quantities of the same products

 ## Contact
 Created by Patryk Król